plnguyen2908/UniTalk-ASD/README.md

 ## Downloading the dataset:

-To download the dataset, you just need to excute the following file (installation requirement: pandas)
+To download the dataset, you just need to excute the following file (installation requirement: python, pandas, and wget)

 ```
 python download_dataset.py --save_path /path/to/the/dataset